RackHD/on-tools/foreman/README.md

 ```

 Obviously this last command can simply be performed by changing directories
-into renasar-<repo> and running sudo node index.js, but the intent here is to
+into on-<repo> and running sudo node index.js, but the intent here is to
 enable developers to invoke all Renasar services from one directory.
 As always,
 bash aliases can be created to shorten these commands.
 The downside of this
 approach is the loss of natural log coloring from the processes themselves.
 Buyer beware.